 The El Tovar hotel on the South Rim is another example of the rustic approach.
 Built in 1905 by the Santa Fe Railroad.
 Incidentally, The Fred Harvey Company was a national park concessionaire for many years, and there is a museum about the company in Leavenworth, Kansas.
 In addition, the “Harvey’s” at Union Station is named after Fred Harvey and the company’s influence on the country.

-The Ahwanee Hotel is also on the National Register of Historic Places.
-Opened in 1927, The Ahwahnee hotel was designed by architect Gilbert Stanley Underwood (who also designed the Zion lodge, Bryce Canyon Lodge, and Grand Canyon Lodge).
+The Ahwahnee Hotel is also on the National Register of Historic Places.
+Opened in 1927, The Ahwahnee hotel was designed by architect Gilbert Stanley Underwood (who also designed the Zion Lodge, Bryce Canyon Lodge, and Grand Canyon Lodge).
 It is considered a masterpiece of “parkitecture”).

 We have additional resources in our eCommunity offerings if you would like to know more about these parks and railroads:

 Steve is a former National Park Ranger and has great experience with our National Parks.
 He will be giving us so much more armchair traveling to look forward to.
 If you have any questions, you can reach him at firstname.lastname@example.org